KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 }

 ```

+### Flow Output Sockets

+Nodes may define a `flow` property containing references to other nodes in the behavior's *nodes* array that should succeed the current node's execution in certain conditions.

+If the node doesn't define a `flow` property or if its value is an empty object literal, the behavior **terminates** at the node.

+The node can define which of the paths in the `flow` property are followed during the execution of the behavior e.g. based on the evaluation of an *input parameter*.

+### Value Output Sockets

+Nodes define a set of output values that become available after the execution of the node.
+Subsequent nodes can therefore reference these output values via the node's so-called *output sockets* (see [Output Socket References](#output-socket-references)).

+The output sockets are defined in the node schema with a type and a socket name.

 ### Event Nodes
 Event nodes serve a special purpose, as they can initiate the execution of a behavior.